Can a brick 'fly' (glide)?

 ***The pressure field is decoupled from the flow solution, so it cannot be a justification for any flow attachment ('favorable pressure gradients') or detachment ('adverse pressure gradients'); the cause of such phenomena is the velocity field!
 Pressure is only a consequence of velocity, not vice versa (see the dynamic pressure definition!).

-****It could be explained to the public that objects (rocks, bricks, elephants, airplanes or whatever) are able to 'fly' because they float through a cloud of whirls that surrounds them.
+****It could be explained to the public that objects (rocks, bricks, elephants, airplanes, or whatever) can 'fly' because they float through a cloud of whirls that surrounds them.
 Besides, it sounds like poetry!
 Aerodynamics was not so crude after all...

 Comments